tlq68/Portfolio/README.md

 I increased the footer size to make it more visible.
 Then I added social buttons for people to reach out and collaborate with me.

 The social buttons were given a responsive design with Bootstrap.
+These buttons were then linked up to the proper social media links.